michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 - **Soft fork discussion:** several replies were posted to the Bitcoin-Dev mailing list in response to [bip-taproot][] and [bip-tapscript][].
-Additionally, Anthony Towns [posted][] a proposal for an additional soft fork change that uses bip-taproot features to enable functionality similar in purpose to [BIP118][] SIGHASH_NOINPUT.
+Additionally, Anthony Towns [posted][anyprevout post] a proposal for an additional soft fork change that uses bip-taproot features to enable functionality similar in purpose to [BIP118][] SIGHASH_NOINPUT.
 As this week's newsletter already includes a special section about Taproot, we're deferring summaries of the feedback and extension to next week's newsletter so readers can have some time to digest the essentials of Taproot first.

 - **Addition of derivation paths to BIP174 PSBTs:** Stepan Snigirev [posted][psbt path] a suggestion to the Bitcoin-Dev mailing list to